 The Juster Fund provides small research awards to emerging scholars in the social sciences conducting empirically grounded economic research using the Health and Retirement Study, the Panel Study of Income Dynamics, the Surveys of Consumers, or Time Use Study.

 Inspired by the work and spirit of Tom Juster, especially relating to issues of social justice and his belief that society will have better policy and science if newer researchers are directly connected to empirical research and innovative modeling of economic and social behavior, the Fund has a special emphasis on supporting research directed at understudied topics and the measurement of economic behavior.
 Click here for more information about Tom’s research (selected bibliography, PDF 94K).

 The competition is open to scholars associated with the University of Michigan.

-The Juster Research Award Fund will provide a $3000 to $5000 grant to one senior graduate student from the University of Michigan annually.
+The Juster Research Award Fund will provide a $5,000 grant to one senior graduate student from the University of Michigan annually.

 Form and Scope of Award

 The Juster Award may be spent in the following ways:

 - Travel (related to data collection or academic collaborations)

 Awards are intended for use within one year, but may be extended upon request for an additional six months.